 The Corporation is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; illnesses or injuries to employees; and natural disasters.
-The Corporation carries commercial insurance for these risks of loss.
+The Corporation carries insurance with Public Entity Partners, a non-profit organization that provides coverage for Tennessee municipalities, for these risks of loss.
 Settled claims resulting from these risks have not exceeded commercial insurance coverage in any of the past three years.
 No significant reduction in insurance coverage has occurred since the prior year.